megascatterbomb/mega_mod/README.md

 - The team with the active KOTH timer is determined by which team owns more points.
 If tied, both timers pause.
 - To win by point captures, all three points must be uncontested.

+## Arena (VScript)

+These improvements apply only to the [VScript Arena](https://steamcommunity.com/workshop/filedetails/?id=3360196477) community fix by Lizard of Oz.

+- Added a 3 minute round timer.
+When elapsed, the round is won by whichever team has more players alive, stalemating if a tie.
+- Reduced win limit to 3.

 ## Payload Race

 ### Added Overtime